 Additional costs and optional extras

 We’re committed to providing you with an outstanding learning experience.
-Our expert teaching, state-of-the-art facilities and great employability prepare you for your future career.
+Our expert teaching, excellent facilities and great employability prepare you for your future career.
 As part of our commitment to you we aim to keep any additional study costs to a minimum.
 However, there are occasions where students may incur some additional costs.

 Included in your fees

-- Home and International trips if applicable (e.g. The Hague, Dublin and London
+- Home and International trips if applicable (e.g. The Hague, Dublin and London).

 Mandatory costs not included in your fees

-- Purchasing formal business attire for mooting assessments (Costs can vary between £75 - £300 depending on source of purchase)
+- Purchasing formal business attire for mooting assessments (costs can vary between £75 - £300 depending on source of purchase)

-- Printing of trial bundles for mooting assessment - around 80 pages (approx. cost £4)
+- Printing of trial bundles for mooting assessment - around 80 pages (approx. cost £4).

 Optional costs not included in your fees

-- Membership of the Students Union Law Society (£7 for a societies card plus £3 society subscription)
+- Membership of the Students Union Law Society

-- Students will be invited to black tie events which will require the wearing of formal attire (£50-100 depending on source of purchase)
+- Students will be invited to black tie events which will require the wearing of formal attire (£50-100 depending on source of purchase).